miladioumayma/Mondrian-Project/README.md

 ## Project Structure

 - `index.html`: web design agency .
-- `stylesignin.css`: Stylesheet for the layout and design for the page.
+- `style.css`: Stylesheet for the layout and design for the page.

 ## Contributors